cdurden/black-no-sugar.js/README.md

 # black-no-sugar
-This framework, which follows The Elm Architecture, should not make you feel like you are doing something other than writing Javascript code.
+This framework, which follows The Elm Architecture, should make you feel like you are coding your app in Javascript.
 It has been written with help from a GPT (Gemini?).

 # How it works
 It implements the xylem and phloem, passing messages up and down a tree of nested components.
 You should know that the components are of two types: containers, and "leaf" components.
 And each component implements four lifecycle methods: init, view, update, and subscriptions.
 It's like vanilla javascript!